FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-SaedAbdulRahim/README.md

 ## Acknowledgements

 I would like to thank Assoc.
-Prof. Ferhat UÇAR for guidance throughout this project, and [any other acknowledgements].
+Prof. Ferhat UÇAR for guidance throughout this project, and for his continuous encouragement and insightful feedback that greatly contributed to my learning experience..

 ---